-Provide 1-inch clearance between the facade material and the glass doors to avoid interference.
-When working on the front of the oven, we recommend removing the glass doors to prevent damage.
-[See Clearances Detail on next page.](#) If the Service Panel is covered, air intake will occur only through the perforated Toe Kick, which must be left unobstructed for proper performance of the oven.
-The Service Panel (or optional Storage Box) must be installed for structural stability and left removable-all service and maintenance to the oven occurs from beneath the oven, and the front opening below the oven is the ONLY access to the area beneath the oven.
-[See Airflow Detail on next page.](#) The rear panel must be installed to ensure the safe and proper operation of the oven.
+If the Service Panel is covered, air intake will occur only through the perforated Toe Kick, which must be left unobstructed for proper performance of the oven.
+The Service Panel (or optional Storage Box) must be installed for structural stability, and left removable-all service and maintenance to the oven occurs from beneath the oven.
+The front opening below the oven is the ONLY access to the area beneath the oven.
+[See Airflow Detail under Step 1.](#)

 The Control Box must also be left unobstructed and removable for service and maintenance.
-[See Clearances Detail on next page.](#)
+[See Service Panel Detail below and Flame Height Control Knob Detail on next page.](#)